 Acts of war or terrorism

 Some insurance companies include an exclusion in their policies for deaths caused by war or terrorism.
-It's less common to see this exclusion in life insurance than in other types of insurance, however.
-Many of Policygenius’ partner insurers will pay the death benefit in this scenario.
+However, it’s less common to see this exclusion in life insurance than in other types of insurance.
+Many of Policygenius’ partner companies will pay the death benefit in this scenario.

 This is slightly more complicated if you're an active member of the military.
 Whether you qualify for a private life insurance policy will depend on your rank and your current deployment status.
 Ask your insurance agent for clarification if you have questions about this exclusion.